icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 ### Policy details

-Open Energy operates a system of five data sensitivity classes, graded across three dimensions of sensitivity: personal, commercial, and security.
+The IB1 Trust Framework operates a system of five data sensitivity classes, graded across three dimensions of sensitivity: personal, commercial, and security.
 Personal sensitivity considers data defined as ‘personal data’ by the [UK](../glossary.md#term-United-Kingdom) [DPA](../glossary.md#term-Data-Protection-Act) 2018, and related privacy and consumer protection implications.
 Commercial sensitivity considers intellectual property, risk and commerciality.
 Security sensitivity includes critical national infrastructure and cybersecurity.

 Classes are presented in the table below.
-A definition, specification and dataset examples for each class will be provided in the Open Energy Operational Guidelines.
-[Data Providers](../glossary.md#term-Data-Provider) will then assess their datasets using the
-Operational Guidelines and allocate them to a class, prior to sharing them via the Open Energy ecosystem.
+A definition, specification and dataset examples for each class is provided in the IB1 Trust Framework Operational Guidelines.
+[Data Providers](../glossary.md#term-Data-Provider) will then assess their datasets using the Operational Guidelines and allocate them to a class, prior to sharing them via the Open Energy ecosystem.

 Open Energy data classes are designed to supplement, not replace, the [Modernising Energy Data Best Practice Guidance](https://modernisingenergydata.atlassian.net/wiki/spaces/MED/pages/69042178/Data+Best+Practice+latest+release+v0.21)